markchangliu/slip_box/readings/deep_residual_learning_for_image_recognition.md

 ## Comparisions with State-of-the-art Methods

 As shown in Table 3, the baseline 34-layer ResNets have achieved very competitive accuracy.
 The ResNet-152 outperforms all previous models.

+# CIFAR-10 Result Analysis